BeryJu/gravity/docs/content/docs/install/_index.md

 ## First time use

 A default admin user is created on the first startup.
-You can find the credentials printed to stdout.
-You can access these by running `docker compose logs`.
+You can find the credentials printed to stdout (accessible with `docker compose logs`).

 You can reach Gravity by going to `http://<server IP or hostname>:8008` in your browser.

 ### Configuration

-The following environment variables can be set
+The following environment variables can be set.

 ##### Common

-- `BOOTSTRAP_ROLES`: Configure which roles this instance should bootstrap, defaults to `dns;dhcp;api;etcd;discovery;backup;monitoring;tsdb`.
+- `BOOTSTRAP_ROLES`: Configure which roles this instance should bootstrap.
+Defaults to `dns;dhcp;api;etcd;discovery;backup;monitoring;tsdb`.
-- `LOG_LEVEL`: Log level, defaults to `info`.
+- `LOG_LEVEL`: Log level.
+Defaults to `info`.
-- `DATA_PATH`: Path to store etcd data, defaults to `./data`
+- `DATA_PATH`: Path to store etcd data.
+Defaults to `./data`.
 - `INSTANCE_IDENTIFIER`: Unique identifier of an instance, should ideally not change.
-Defaults to hostname.
-When running in docker, this is configured via the `hostname` attribute.
+Defaults to the detected hostname.
+When running in Docker, this is configured via the `hostname` attribute.
-- `INSTANCE_IP`: This instance's reachable IP, when running in docker and not using `network_mode: host`, this should be the hosts IP
+- `INSTANCE_IP`: This instance's reachable IP.
+When running in Docker and not using `network_mode: host`, this should be the host's IP.
-- `LISTEN_ONLY`: Enable listen-only mode which will not reply to any DHCP packets and not run discovery
+- `LISTEN_ONLY`: Enable listen-only mode.
+In listen-only mode, Gravity will not reply to any DHCP packets and will not run [discovery](../discovery).

 ##### Advanced

-- `DEBUG`: Enable debug mode, shouldn't be set manually in most cases and is only intended for development environments.
+- `DEBUG`: Enable debug mode.
+This should not be set manually in most cases and is only intended for development environments.
-- `INSTANCE_LISTEN`: By default the instance will listen on `INSTANCE_IP`, but can be set to override that (set to 0.0.0.0 in docker)
+- `INSTANCE_LISTEN`: By default the instance will listen on `INSTANCE_IP`, but this option will override that.
+Set to 0.0.0.0 when using Docker.
-- `ADMIN_PASSWORD`: Optionally set a default password for the admin user, if not set a random one will be generated
+- `ADMIN_PASSWORD`: Optionally set a default password for the admin user.
+If unset, a random password will be generated as described [above](#first-time-use).
-- `ADMIN_TOKEN`: Optionally set a token to be created on first start, if not set no token will be created
+- `ADMIN_TOKEN`: Optionally set a token to be created on first start.
+If unset, no token will be created.
-- `SENTRY_ENABLED`: Enable sentry error reporting and tracing
+- `SENTRY_ENABLED`: Enable Sentry error reporting and tracing.
+Defaults to `false`.
-- `SENTRY_DSN`: Configure a custom sentry DSN
+- `SENTRY_DSN`: Configure a custom Sentry DSN.
-- `ETCD_PREFIX`: Global etcd prefix, defaults to `/gravity`
+- `ETCD_PREFIX`: Global etcd prefix.
+Defaults to `/gravity`.
-- `ETCD_PEER_PORT`: Port used for etcd peer traffic, defaults to `2380`, this might need to be changed when running in Kubernetes.
+- `ETCD_PEER_PORT`: Port used for etcd peer traffic.
+Defaults to `2380`.
+This may need to be changed when running in Kubernetes.
-- `ETCD_ENDPOINT`: etcd Client endpoint, defaults to `localhost:2379` when using embedded etcd
+- `ETCD_ENDPOINT`: etcd Client endpoint.
+Defaults to `localhost:2379` when using embedded etcd.
-- `ETCD_JOIN_CLUSTER`: Used when joining a node to a cluster, value is given by join API endpoint
+- `ETCD_JOIN_CLUSTER`: Set to a join cluster token to join the node to a cluster.
+See [Clustering](./cluster).

-##### Changing Environmental variables
+##### Changing Environment Variables

-Environmental variables can be added by modifying the `environment:` options in the compose file.
-Gravity is made so you ideally don't have to set these.
+Gravity is designed so that you ideally don't have to explicitly define environment variables, but if necessary, environment variables can be added or changed by modifying the `environment:` options in the Docker Compose file.

 Example:
 ```yaml